Deckard Cain: Diablo series

 Cain returns as a supporting character in Diablo III, which takes place twenty years after the second game, and is assisted by his ward Leah.
 Cain gives written and voice narration for a vast number of lore items found in Diablo III.
 In the game's storyline, he is rescued from the ruins of Tristram's Cathedral after falling into its depths as a result of a "fallen star" impacting the Cathedral in the opening cinematic, and directs most of the major quests of Act I. By the end of Act I, Cain is fatally wounded by the witch Maghda and her Dark Coven, who seek the "fallen star", later revealed to be the fallen archangel Tyrael.
 Cain's last act before dying is to use his Horadric magic to reforge Tyrael's broken sword, recovered by the player character, and determines that it is angelic in origin.
 At the cinematic leading into Act II, Cain is cremated on a pyre in the graveyard outside the cathedral.
 The player character's early quests in Act II involve hunting down Maghda and slaying her as retribution for Cain's death.

 Cain appears in the 2022 title Diablo Immortal, a prequel set years before the events of Diablo III.

-During Act 3 of Diablo IV, the non-player character Meshif refers to Lorath, an ally of the player character, as Deckard Cain for reasons unknown.
-Although, Meshif was serving as a ship captain in Diablo II.
-Lorath could have momentarily resembled Deckard, or Meshif was having a flash back triggered by the sight of Lorath.
+During Act 3 of Diablo IV, the non-player character Meshif refers to Lorath, an ally of the player character, as Deckard Cain.